syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Sign-PDF-without-showing-digital-signature/).

 ## Retrieve digital signature information from an existing PDF document

 The following code snippet illustrates how to retrieve digital signature information from an existing PDF document.